-The merit review committee members responsible for the evaluation of the department chair may, at its option, meet with the College Dean to gather additional information prior to completing this portion of the review.
-The committee should remain aware that the department chair and certain faculty members serving as program directors typically have various administrative appointments that alter their normal balance of teaching, scholarship, and service obligations, and this should be considered during the evaluation.
+The merit review committee members responsible for the evaluation of the department chair and associate department chair may, at its option, meet with the college dean to gather additional information prior to completing this portion of the review.
+The committee should remain aware that the department chair, associate department chair, and certain faculty members serving as program directors typically have various administrative appointments that alter their normal balance of teaching, scholarship, and service obligations, and this should be considered during the evaluation.